brianglass/anastasis/files/december.md

 **Of the Saint.
 Tone 8.**

-<span style="letter-spacing:-.1pt"> You shared their way of life and you succeeded to the ApostlesÂ’ thrones; you found the practice, O God-inspired, to climb the heights of contemplation; rightly proclaiming the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Ignatios; intercede with Christ God that our souls may be saved.</span>
+<span style="letter-spacing:-.1pt"> You shared their way of life and you succeeded to the Apostles’ thrones; you found the practice, O God-inspired, to climb the heights of contemplation; rightly proclaiming the word of truth; and in faith you struggled to shedding of blood, Bishop and Martyr Ignatios; intercede with Christ God that our souls may be saved.</span>

 **After the 3rd Ode.
 Kontakion of the Forefeast.
 Tone 3.
 Model Melody.**